 If you're a civilian, chances are you have more freedom to search for work only in locations you like.
 However, depending on your chosen career field and the job market at the time, potential opportunities may be limited.
 That could mean accepting a job wherever you can find one – even if it's halfway across the country.

-If you're still in the military and relocating on PCS, you'll typically have an even narrower area to choose from.
+If you're still in the military and relocating to PCS, you'll typically have an even narrower area to choose from.

-Either way, securing employment is essential to obtain financing on a new home in a new state.
+Either way, a big factor when applying for a VA loan while moving to another state is securing employment.
+A lender will view you as a significant risk if you do not have stable and reliable income to pay for your future mortgage.
 Once you've established new employment, you can narrow in on a location, and your next step will be to select a lender.

 Whether it was by choice or by chance, changing jobs prior to obtaining financing is perceived as risky.
 The mortgage lender you select will want to see a job offer letter or new employment contract to ensure you won't experience a gap in employment or significant loss of income, which could affect your ability to afford a mortgage.